giditre/unibo_gaucho/README.md

 sudo systemctl restart zabbix-server sudo systemctl enable zabbix-server
 ```
 Check the correct installation by navigating from a browser to the `http://myzabbixserver/zabbix/` where _myzabbixserveraddress_ is the IP address or hostname of the machine where the server is installed and running.
-If everything went well, you should find a message saying something like "_Congratulations!
+If everything went well, you should find a Welcome page.
+Click "Next" for every step, and at the end you should see a message saying "_Congratulations!
 You have successfully installed Zabbix frontend.
 Configuration file "/usr/share/zabbix/conf/zabbix.conf.php" created._"

 #### Zabbix Agent